massimocaprinali/cloud-foundry-public/nodejs-updates.md

 In addition to the new runtimes, this release contains a fix for a bug encountered when enabling the shell app management handler using the devconsole UI.
 This buildpack also changes the way auto-configuration works for the Monitoring and Analytics service.
 Applications using the Free plan will no longer have the log capability added to their applications, it is being replaced by logmet.

 ## January 20, 2017: Updated Node.js buildpack v3.10
 This release of the buildpack supports IBM SDK for Node.js runtime versions: 0.10.47, 0.10.48, 0.12.17, 0.12.18, 4.7.0, 4.7.2, 6.9.2, and 6.9.4.
 The default is now 4.7.2.
-It is also synchronized with the [Cloud Foundry Node.js buildpack v1.5.24](https://github.com/cloudfoundry/nodejs-buildpack/tree/v1.5.24).
+It is also synchronized with the [Cloud Foundry Node.js buildpack v1.5.24](https://github.com/cloudfoundry/nodejs-buildpack/tree/v1.5.24){: external}.
 It contains a fix for a bug where "npm start" was not always called to start applications.

 ## November 17, 2016: Updated Node.js buildpack v3.9
 This release of the buildpack supports IBM SDK for Node.js runtime versions: 0.10.47, 0.10.48, 0.12.16, 0.12.17, 4.6.1, 4.6.2, 6.7.0, and 6.9.1.
 The default is now 4.6.2.

 Note that Node.js v6 was promoted to LTS status on October 18, 2016 and will soon become the buildpack's default runtime.
 Node.js v0.10 reached end of life on October 31, 2016 and will soon no longer be included in the buildpack.
-See [Node.js version long-term support and the SDK for Node.js buildpack](https://www.ibm.com/blogs/bluemix/2016/11/node-version-support-and-sdk-buildpack/) for more details.
+See [Node.js version long-term support and the SDK for Node.js buildpack](https://www.ibm.com/blogs/bluemix/2016/11/node-version-support-and-sdk-buildpack/){: external} for more details.

 Bugs affecting the trace and inspector App Management handlers, when used in conjunction with Node.js v6, have been addressed in this release.
-See [Managing Liberty and Node.js apps](/docs/cloud-foundry-public?topic=cloud-foundry-public-app_management) for more information about how the inspector handler is changing now that Node.js v6 has integrated the inspector capability.
+See [Managing Liberty and Node.js apps](/docs/cloud-foundry-public?topic=cloud-foundry-public-app_management){: external} for more information about how the inspector handler is changing now that Node.js v6 has integrated the inspector capability.

 ## October 7, 2016: Updated Node.js buildpack v3.8-20161006-1211
 This release of the buildpack supports IBM SDK for Node.js runtime versions: 0.10.46, 0.10.47, 0.12.15, 0.12.16, 4.5.0, 4.6.0, 6.6.0, and 6.7.0.
 The default is now 4.6.0.

 In addition to the new runtimes, this release contains buildpack bug fixes.
 A fix for the known issue when using Node.js 6.x and Development Mode that was mentioned in the v3.7-20160826-1101 release updates is one of them.
-It is also synchronized with the [Cloud Foundry Node.js buildpack v1.5.20](https://github.com/cloudfoundry/nodejs-buildpack/tree/v1.5.20).
+It is also synchronized with the [Cloud Foundry Node.js buildpack v1.5.20](https://github.com/cloudfoundry/nodejs-buildpack/tree/v1.5.20){: external}.

 ## August 26, 2016: Updated Node.js buildpack v3.7-20160826-1101
 This release of the buildpack supports IBM SDK for Node.js runtime versions: 0.10.45, 0.10.46, 0.12.14, 0.12.15, 4.4.7, 4.5.0, 6.2.2, and 6.4.0.
 The default is now 4.5.0.

-This release includes bug fixes, including those from the [Cloud Foundry’s Node.js buildpack 1.5.18](https://github.com/cloudfoundry/nodejs-buildpack/tree/v1.5.18).
+This release includes bug fixes, including those from the [Cloud Foundry’s Node.js buildpack 1.5.18](https://github.com/cloudfoundry/nodejs-buildpack/tree/v1.5.18){: external}.

-The release removes support for the strongpm App Management handler as announced in [{{site.data.keyword.cloud_notm}} Node.js Buildpack v3.3 – FIPS mode and more](https://developer.ibm.com/bluemix/2016/05/05/node-buildpack-update-fips-mode/).
+The release removes support for the strongpm App Management handler as announced in [{{site.data.keyword.cloud_notm}} Node.js Buildpack v3.3 – FIPS mode and more](https://developer.ibm.com/bluemix/2016/05/05/node-buildpack-update-fips-mode/){: external}.

 Note that there is a known issue when using Node.js 6.x and Development Mode.
 As a work around you will need to restage your application after enabling Development Mode before you can begin using it.